34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 0.5 to 1.5 feet

-Sundrops, or Berlandier’s sundrops, has bright, lemon-yellow flowers.
+Sundrops (Calylophus berlandieri), or Berlandier’s sundrops, have bright, lemon-yellow flowers.
 The flowers bloom from spring through fall and attract pollinators.
 The leaves are thin and grow along upright stems.
-When growing in a dense cluster at full bloom, sundrops is extremely showy.
+When growing in a dense cluster at full bloom, sundrops are extremely showy.

-Sundrops would be an excellent plant for a rock garden, pollinator garden, or low-growing border plant.
+Sundrops would be an excellent plant for a rock garden, pollinator garden, or low-growing border.
 It prefers full sun with dry, gritty soil.
-Sundrops is easily grown from seed and fairly low maintenance.
-It is resistant to drought and deer don’t typically bother this plant.
+Sundrops are easily grown from seed and are fairly low-maintenance.
+It resists drought, and deer don’t typically bother this plant.

 Swamp Mallow